AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-fa18/assignments/assignment2.md

 I mentioned this was my first time changing over to OKpy for these types of homework.

+### Don’t worry about the autograding tests.
+As a result, you won’t have to install any packages.
+Just complete the questions.
+Sorry about this.
+Also, you are welcome to submit a jupyter notebook for lab02 if you are having trouble with the pdf (this can be fixed by deleting the cartoon though).

+[Please note though….working through problems of a technical nature is the type of technical fluency we are looking to build in this class.
+We want you to develop an appreciation of the connections between things like packages, data type, computing environment as part of this class.]

 Three issues where identified thus far:

 ### (1) You may get an error with the installation of dependencies if just working locally.